iams3cond/misc/handouts/intellij/intellij_setup.md

 Programs can be run in all Jetbrain IDEs through *run configurations*.
 In this part of the walkthrough we'll create a simple run configuration for our hello world program then show how run configurations can be used to simulate arguments passed through the command line.

-1.
+1. First select edit configurations from the dropdown box in the upper right hand corner.
 <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/figs/running_code.png" width="600">

-2. Next, click the plus icon and 'Application'.
+2. Next, click the plus icon, then select 'Application'.
 <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/figs/running_code2.png" width="600">

 3. Give the run configuration a name (it can be anything -- but ideally will describe the sort of program you want to run).
 Then point IntelliJ to the class which contains the `main` function.
 In this case, that class is `Hello`.